ko1/rubyhackchallenge/EN/4_bug.md

 ----

 At first, we need to see backtrace information.
-"Control frame information" shows that error is at `hello` method.
+"Control frame information" shows that an error is at `hello` method.

 Check the `hello` implementation again.

-NOTE: It is easy bug which we can find out on backtrace.
-Difficult bug doesn't appear on backtrace information.
-For example, break data by a bug and expose a problem when we read its data.
-This case, we can't find which line break the data.
+NOTE: It is an easy bug which we can find out on backtrace.
+A difficult bug doesn't appear on backtrace information.
+For example, a bug sometimes breaks data, and then a problem occurs when we read the data.
+This case, we can't find which line broke the data.

 ### Revisit `f_hello()`